Allegheny-Computer-Science-Thesis-2021/course-materials/CODE_OF_CONDUCT.md

 * 10 minutes: student presentation
 * 5 minutes: questions posed by First and Second readers in succession
-* brief deliberation of proposal document and presentation, during which the presenting student leaves the room
+* brief deliberation of Proposal document and presentation, during which the presenting student leaves the room

 After deliberation, the First Reader indicates if the presenter has passed the Proposal stage.
-Students _will not_ be given a grade on their proposal at this time.
+Students _will not_ be given a grade on their document or presentation at this time.

 #### Passing the defense